Code-Institute-Submissions/Marshmello88-fullstack_project/README.md

 13) Shows the total price of all items (on every page)

-14) Allows them to purchase items, purchasing takes the user to payment form

-15) Create a form that allows the user to enter billing info

-16) On submit, the order status changes to purchased

-17) A link to the shopping cart must be present on every page.
+14) A link to the shopping cart must be present on every page.
 This should display order total.

-18) Users, even anonymous ones that haven’t registered or logged in, should be able to add items to their cart.
+15) Users, even anonymous ones that haven’t registered or logged in, should be able to add items to their cart.

-19) A user can edit the billing information on their profile.
+16) A user can edit the billing information on their profile.

-20) A user can sign up for a newsletter
+17) A user can sign up for a newsletter

-21) User can also leave a review.
+18) User can also leave a review.

-21) New user gets % off next purchase
+19) For logged in users only: After first order, user gets % off next purchase

 # Tested on